PetkoKrPetkov/sell-or-buy/README.md

 Setup Information

 Server Setup: Install all dependencies in the server folder by running "npm i", then start it with "npm start".
 Client Setup: Install all dependencies in the client (sell-or-buy) folder by running "npm i", and start by running "ng serve".
 Database Requirement: MongoDB needs to be installed.
 Access: Open http://localhost:4200 in your browser.
 Please note that the project is not yet finished and is under development!

-Project Documentation: My Angular Project
 Public Section
-Unauthenticated Users

 For unauthenticated users, the project provides the following features:
 Home Page: http://localhost:4200/home-page
 Login Page: http://localhost:4200/login
 Register Page: http://localhost:4200/register
 Section Only for Authenticated Users
 For authenticated users, the project offers the following functionalities:
 Catalog Page: http://localhost:4200/catalog

+Private Section

 Authenticated Users see all records.
 Create Record Page: http://localhost:4200/create Authenticated Users can create a record